ImageMagick/MagickCache/README.md

 # Magick Cache: an Efficient Image Cache

 `The Magick cache is a work in progress.
-Do not use the cache in production services until the API is at least version 1.0.0.
+Do not use the cache in production services until the version is at least 1.0.0.
 It is currently 0.9.2.
 The Magick Cache requires ImageMagick version 7.0.11-14 or above.`

 The Magick Cache stores and retrieves images (and other content) efficiently within milliseconds with a small memory footprint.
 In addition to images, you can store video, audio, and associated properties.
 The cache supports virtually unlimited content upwards of billions of images making it suitable as a web image service.